partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ### Terminology

 1. RFC key word: MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, etc. See Appendix (1) for detail.
-2. Windowed Table and Window: Windowed table is a defined in SQL spec 2011, section 4.15.14.
+2. Windowed Table and Window: Windowed table is as defined in SQL spec 2011, section 4.15.14.
 A **windowed table** is a table together with one or more windows.
 A **window** is a transient data structure associated with a table expression.
 A window is defined explicitly by a window definition or implicitly by an inline window specification.
 Implicitly defined windows have an implementation-dependent window name.
 A
    **window** is used to specify window partitions and window frames, which are collections of rows used in the definition of **window functions**.
 3. Partition: To distinguish between SQL's definition of window, in this RFC, the term **partition** refers to the window partition specified for each row.
 See [SQL’s Windowed Table As Nested Data](#SQL’s-Windowed-Table-As-Nested-Data) for details.